JignashaVanara/corporate-portal/README.md

         3. If there is not any data update then click on cancel button you will be redirected to home page.

     Delete Account:
-        1. Click on delete account button from navigation user menu and user's all service data with his/her will be deleted from system
+        1. Click on delete account button from navigation user menu and user's all service data with his/her profile will be deleted from system.
         2. User will redirect to login screen on successful deletion of account.

     Error Page: